USC-Office-of-Sustainability/Scope-3-Emissions/NAICS_Categorization_App/README.md

 A desktop app that automatically assigns NAICS (North American Industry Classification System) codes to procurement line items.

 Manually assigning NAICS codes to thousands of purchase orders is slow and inconsistent.
-This tool automates it: give it a spreadsheet with item descriptions (and optionally supplier names), and it predicts the most likely NAICS code for each row — along with a confidence score and up to your chosen number of alternatives.
+This tool automates this process, where one can used a pre-trained LLM from USC's team or train a new LLM and then upload a spreadsheet with item descriptions (and optionally supplier names) in order to predict the most likely NAICS code for each row (based on the text from the item category, item label/description and/or supplier).
+This tool will output NAICS codes and descriptions along with a confidence score for each prediction and up to your chosen number of alternative predictions.

 **How it works:** Descriptions are sent to OpenAI's `text-embedding-3-large` model to produce numeric embeddings, which are fed into a locally-trained XGBoost classifier.
-Only description and supplier text will be sent to OpenAI servers — everything else stays local.
+Only the provided item description (label) and supplier text will be sent to OpenAI servers — everything else stays on your local computer.

 The tool has two phases:
 1. **Train** — provide labeled data (items with correct NAICS codes) so the model learns the patterns.
 2. **Predict** — provide new, unlabeled data and the trained model assigns codes automatically.

+The first phase (Train) is optional in the event that you do not want to use the LLM based on USC's training dataset (FY22-FY24 procurement data with primarily manually assigned NAICS codes).
+You can skip to the second phase (Predict) and upload USC's NAICS prediction model instead of training your own model if you would like).

 ---